pudly/schmopera-hugo/content/articles/aria-guide-cortigiani-vil-razza-dannata.md

 </figure>

 8. Another great moment in opera, right here.
-Please, for the love of Verdi, make sure you're vibrating on this pickup.
-We're into full-throttle _bel canto_ here Bel canto ready.
-Be set for the D-flat when you breathe for this phrase.
-Grace note doesn't have to be fast, hear it and sing it.
-Take the hairpins literally, especially the diminuendo.
+Please, for the love of Verdi, make sure you're vibrating on this pickup - including the "si-" of "signori".
+We're into full-throttle _bel canto_ here, and you've got lots of help with the crescendo and diminuendo up and down from the D-flat.
+Verdi gives you lots of these tools, so take them literally, for your own sake.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629425343/media/2021/08/AriaGuide_Cortigiani_p5_annotated_cropped_xdnkdm.jpg){{% /md %}}

 </figure>

-1. Portamento marked here, be ready for it.
-Sing sixteenth notes, D-flat.
+9.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1629424425/media/2021/08/AriaGuide_Cortigiani_p6_annotated_cropped_top_mhjlwy.jpg){{% /md %}}